IMosia/edu_pet/README.md

 # edu_pet
-# Education Data Science Pet Projects
+# Education Data Science Projects

 This is a collection of education pet projects I performed during my studies as a Data Scientist (Yandex Practicum, 2023).
 Most of the projects are related to Machine Learning, including time series and NLP.
 Below you can find a brief description of all the projects in this repository.